 Please look out for my next blog post where I will discuss climate resistance measures and their implications.
 In the meantime, I would be glad to have your comments and/or suggestions below.

 Limitations: All information presently expressed in this blog post is based on empirical knowledge and on known/standard industry references.
 It is impossible to dwell into the operating premise encompassing the entire airport/aviation complexion within the scope of this discourse.
 Technical detail, precision and/or correctness are presently skimped in favour of throwing up general and outline concepts for consideration.
 They are offered in good faith and as general guidelines only.
 Information expressed herein is therefore superficial and/or are incomplete in their articulation.
 In this, I wish to apologise in advance for my limited knowledge (and ignorance) in climate change issues and for the shortfalls this post invariably contains.
 It is therefore advised that all information extracted from this post should be appropriately validated prior to use.
 Notwithstanding, I hope the blog post holds sufficient content to spur interest and instil meaningful discourse towards tangible resolution.

 Whilst there may be different categories of airports, for simplicity, airports referred to in this post are facilities that typically receive-and-turnaround normal commercial passengers/cargo carrying aircraft.

-Images: graphic by author
+Graphic: by author